opengovsg/opendoc-state-courts-practice-directions/Appendices.md

 *
 Disclosure of information*

-<span id="form6_p2" class="anchor"></span>2 (1) The defendant must inform the plaintiff in writing at once of all his assets whether in or outside Singapore and whether in his own name or not and whether solely or jointly owned, giving the value, location and details of all such assets.
+2 (1) The defendant must inform the plaintiff in writing at once of all his assets whether in or outside Singapore and whether in his own name or not and whether solely or jointly owned, giving the value, location and details of all such assets.

 (2) The information must be confirmed in an affidavit which must be served on the plaintiff's solicitors within ... days after this order has been served on the defendant.